Target-Aware Video Diffusion Models

 1Seoul National University, 2RLWRLD

-TL; DR. Given an input image, our target-aware video diffusion model generates a video in which
+TL; DR. Our target-aware model generates a video in which

 an actor accurately interacts with the target, specified with its segmentation mask.